 Robert Burns, PhD Computational Biologist

 Robert earned his BS in biology from the University of Wisconsin – Milwaukee.
 He then went on to earn his PhD from Tufts University.
 Robert’s dissertation focused on gene expression changes that occur within marine invertebrates during metamorphosis and he also explored microbial communities that exist within different salt marsh microenvironments.
 Robert has joined the lab in 2017 to provide expertise in analyzing large transcriptomic datasets.
 In his free time Robert enjoys spending time with his wife and daughter, motorcycling, camping, and fishing.

-Carolyn received her Bachelor’s degree in Biology from the University of Wisconsin, Milwaukee.
-She joined the lab in early 2018, and has been working with mouse models that have glycan mutations to find their effects on hematopoiesis.
-In her spare time, she enjoys adventuring with her wife and son and volunteering with the seals and sea lions at Oceans of Fun.
+Simon received their Bachelor’s degree in Biology from the University of Wisconsin, Milwaukee.
+They joined the lab in early 2018, and have been working with mouse models that have glycan mutations to find their effects on hematopoiesis.
+In their spare time, they enjoy adventuring with their wife and son and volunteering with the seals and sea lions at Oceans of Fun.

 Marge received her Certification as Biotechnology Technician in 1996 followed by her BS in Business Management in 2006.
 She has been with the BRI since 2003.
 She currently supports 5 labs.
 When she’s not in the lab she enjoys spending time with her family and their dog Sadie.
 They enjoy camping, fishing and traveling.